Pros and Cons of Emu Farming

 The End is Near

-When we'd finally had enough of the losses, we sold our birds at a fraction of what we originally paid and wrote off our expenses as a valuable learning lesson in what not to do.
+When we'd finally had enough of the losses, we sold our birds at a fraction of what we originally paid and wrote off our expenses as a lesson in what not to do.

 Have You Ever Seen an Emu in Person?